mokagio/on-the-sources-of-knowledge-and-ignorance/README.md

 (Elsewhere I have traced the pre-history of this belief back to Plato's uncle Critias; see chapter 8, ii, of my _Open Society_.)

 This curious belief in a conspiracy is the almost inevitable consequence of the optimistic belief that truth, and therefore goodness, must prevail if only truth is given a fair chance.
-"Let her and falsehood grapple; who ever knew Truth put to the worse, in a free and open encounter?"
+'Let her and falsehood grapple; who ever knew Truth put to the worse, in a free and open encounter?'
 (_Areopagitica_).
 So when Milton's Truth was put to the worse, the necessary inference was that the encounter had not been free and open: if the manifest truth does not prevail, it must have been maliciously suppressed.